amboym/StockPortfolioAnalysis/README.md

 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/0cb5a65d-e6b5-4d44-a2fa-4c7ea0ab9ad4)

 The pie charts below breaks down the the holdings from my yahoo finance portfolio.
-As we can see the majority of my holdings are in the semi-conductor sector, since we the portfolio is not well diversified and the portfolio relies heavily on Nvidia stock we are more exposed to price fluctuations.
+As we can see the majority of my holdings are in Nvidia stock, leaving us exposed to price fluctuations in the semi-conductor sector.
 In this project we hope to try and mitigate risk by finding an optimal portfolio allocation by applying Harry Markowitz Modern Portfolio Theory , and to see how we can improve our portfolio by diversifying our holdings.

 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/ee4ebf4d-43c1-47b8-a565-11696c1eac28)